payini/FFmpegBlazorDemo/README.md

 ![Convert MP4 to MP3](images/d1ef20383f96cf701a5bb62e3c40eba580d20bd2302141dee1f25437325be124.png)

 Click on `Choose File` to select an MP4 video file.
-The file will load and play on the Video player.
-You have the option to just convert the file to MP3, or convert and download by checking the `Download Output File` box, let's check the box and click the `Convert MP4 to MP3` button.
+The file will load, and play on the Video player.
+You have the option to just convert the file to MP3, or convert, and download by checking the `Download Output File` box, let's check the box and click the `Convert MP4 to MP3` button.

-You will see the log entries, progress completed, the downloaded **output.mp3** file, and the Audio player ready to play the MP3 file.
+After clicking the `Convert MP4 to MP3` button, you will see the log entries, progress completed, the downloaded **output.mp3** file, and the Audio player ready to play the MP3 file.

 ![Convert MP4 to MP3 Results](images/b4df9f602d7fa16f71ace37e0ba36c16828aa5a4e4daec38dc7148f9537df875.png)

+Click `Play` on the Audio player to play the MP3 file, or click on the downloaded file in the browser to play it on your default audio player.

+The audio track has been extracted from the MP4 video file.
+Nice!

 So, what else can we do with `FFmpegBlazor`?
 How about create a video from an image file and an audio file?
 Let's do that now.